 Lastly, it's important to be a strong swimmer.
 If your kite flies away from you, you might have to swim to find the control bar or even swim back to shore.
 Although a life vest is a valuable tool, nothing beats strong swimming skills.
 On a related note, you shouldn't kitesurf alone.
 You should always have somebody to act as your spotter.

-For more information on cool water sports, check out the links on the next page.
+For more information on cool water sports, check out the links below.